 - Theodore Kobus, leader of law firm BakerHostetler’s Privacy and Data Protection team

 Verizon’s 2016 Data Breach Investigations Report revealed that users and user devices represent the largest and fastest-growing target group.
-While there has been a notable acceleration of both the aggressiveness and sophistication of cyber attacks, defensive capabilities have been slower to evolve.
+While there has been a notable acceleration of both the aggressiveness and sophistication of cybercriminals, enterprise security defenses have been slower to evolve.
 Hackers routinely compromise systems in minutes or less.
 Organizations, meanwhile, can take weeks or even months to discover that a breach has occurred — and it is typically customers or law enforcement that sound the alarm, not internal security measures.

 Additionally, the WannaCry outbreak demonstrated that ransomware continues to increase and grow in complexity, getting stealthier and using automation to attack.
 Now, more than ever, it is critical to have the right endpoint protections in place, but security teams are struggling to implement effective endpoint security strategies.